-Andrés Carrión, B.A., (he/him) is a research assistant for the SMART Project.
+Andrés Carrión, B.A., (he/him) is a project coordinator for the SMART Project.
 He received his B.A. in Clinical Psychology at Dominican University in 2014.
 During this time he interned at the Department of Psychiatry at the University of Illinois at Chicago and at the Center for Applied Psychology, where he gained insight on applied-community research and on psychological assessment.
 Andres is currently pursuing a Master’s of Science in Psychology at DePaul University.
 His master’s thesis is examining the association between gender-role expression during childhood and psychopathology in adulthood.
 Andres’ research interests involve the sexual risk-taking behaviors of sexual and gender minority youth who are experiencing homelessness.
 Andres hopes to obtain a Ph.D. in Clinical-Community Psychology so that he can work with Community-based Organizations and evaluate current services being delivered to sexual and gender minority youth who are experiencing homelessness.

 Peter Cleary, B.A., (he/him) is a research assistant on the RADAR project.
 He earned his bachelor’s degree from Northwestern University double majoring in Biological Sciences and Psychology.
 His previous research involved social and media-related determinants of body image, and his undergraduate extracurricular involvement included programming for an LGBTQ+ student community group, peer mentorship, and education for high school students on accessing health resources.

 Antonia Clifford, M.S.W., (she/her) is the project director for RADAR, a longitudinal cohort study of over 1,000 participants.
 She has previously worked as a coordinator on NHBS-Chi Guys, an adolescent pilot project extension of the National HIV Behavioral Surveillance, and Project Q2, the longest running longitudinal study of LGBTQ youth.
 At IMPACT, Antonia has worked to actively recruit, engage, and retain youth and adult participants on several key projects.
 She received her B.A. in Sociology and a Masters in Social Work from the University of Chicago.
 Antonia has worked on positive youth development in community centers and residential facilities, specifically focusing on the experiences of LGBTQ youth, youth of color, and juveniles in the justice system.
 She recognizes the unique role of research in synthesizing, innovating, and improving the tools and programs necessary to best support the growth and health of our communities.